xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

   - TODO Is this idea enough to be used as the path type where structural equivalence is easy to prove?

+    If it is, we can already back to cicada without cell complex!

 [question] What is the general relation between topological (homotopical) spaces